JasonZuu/JasonZuu/README.md

-### Greatings!
+### Greetings!
 This is Mingcheng! 👋
-- :office: I’m currently working as a senior research assistant at Duke-NUS Medical School with [Prof. Nan Liu](https://www.duke-nus.edu.sg/directory/detail/liu-nan).
+- :office: My status: I'm a full-time DPhil student at CHILab, University of Oxford (https://eng.ox.ac.uk/chi/) under the supervision of [Dr. Tingting Zhu](https://eng.ox.ac.uk/people/tingting-zhu/).

-- :man_student: I received MRes Degree at Imperial College London in 2023 on my Master Thesis "CNN-based Pipeline for Fungal Burden Quantification in Whole Slide Images" under the supervison of [Prof. Reiko Tanaka](https://www.imperial.ac.uk/people/r.tanaka).
-Before that, I received BEng degree from Sichuan University in China.
+- :man_student: I received an MRes Degree at Imperial College London in 2023 on my Master Thesis "CNN-based Pipeline for Fungal Burden Quantification in Whole Slide Images" under the supervision of [Prof. Reiko Tanaka](https://www.imperial.ac.uk/people/r.tanaka).
+Before that, I received a BEng degree from Sichuan University in China.

-- 🌱 My research interests lay in domain adaptation for AI-Healthcare, particularly concerning time-series clinical records.
-My goal is to enhance the robustness and generalizability of AI-driven healthcare systems.
-Currently, I am investigating the potential of algorithms such as meta-learning and large language models in bridging the domain gaps present in health records.
+- 🌱 My research interests lie in offline reinforcement learning for healthcare, particularly concerning the dynamic treatment regime.
+My goal is to optimize treatment strategies and enhance patient outcomes through the implementation of AI-driven healthcare systems.

-- 💬 You are very welcomed to contact me regarding research-wise collaboration or working/study experience.
+- 💬 You are very welcome to contact me regarding research-wise collaboration or working/study experience.

-- :mailbox: How to reach me: :email: m.zhu23@nus.edu.sg; :email: mingchengzhu250@gmail.com
+- :mailbox: How to reach me: :email: mingcheng.zhu@eng.ox.ac.uk; :email: mingchengzhu250@gmail.com

 ![](https://github-readme-stats.vercel.app/api?username=JasonZuu)